phoboxhq/home2/_pages/support.md

 ## User support in case of problems

-You have a problem the programm or something is not working?
+You have a problem with the programm or something is not working?
 The following resources are your first choice.

   * [issue tracking system](https://github.com/phoboxhq/phobox/issues)
   * [wiki page](https://github.com/phoboxhq/phobox/wiki)